 Hasselt University wants junior researchers to become excellent research professionals who are broadly employable, both in and outside academia.
 In order to achieve this mission, junior researchers are encouraged and supported to take their professional and personal development into their own hands.

-An important step in preparing for any type of further professional development is becoming (more) aware of the range of skills you have developed and/or want to develop further.
+An important part of preparing for any further professional step is becoming (more) aware of the competences you have developed and/or want to develop further.
 This awareness increases your opportunities on the labour market in several ways: it broadens your horizon, enhances your self-knowledge, helps you to get a better view on the match between yourself and a potential new position, and supports you in ‘selling’ yourself in an authentic way.

 The competency overview is a list of 50 competences, potentially mastered by PhD holders, categorized into five clusters:

 - academic research competences,

 The (non-exhaustive) list thus contains a mixture of academic and generic competences that might be (further) developed during the course of a PhD / research project.
 Its main goal is to broaden junior researchers’ field of vision and to help them find the right words to describe their personal strengths.

 Of course, one single person is not expected to master all of these competences perfectly.
 The list is rather meant to be a source of inspiration.
 You can use the overview during your PhD or postdoc:

 - to identify your strengths and the competences you value most

 (what are you good at? what do you like?)